• Skip to primary navigation

 I was the third youngest child in a family of ten kids, surrounded by brothers.
 So I was a bit of a tomboy and didn't ever want my brothers to outdo me.

 At a very young age, we were expected to help with chores and be responsible.
-And I was out in the barn and fields a lot, even though I had to help my mom with household duties as well.
+I was out in the barn and fields a lot, even though I had to help my mom with household duties as well.

 Life was always busy on the farm.
 We grew a lot of our food in the garden and preserved it for the winter months.
 We butchered our own meat and always had plenty in the freezer.
 (And yes, we had a freezer in our basement, since we had electricity.
 Our Old Order Amish neighbors had to run their freezer items into town where they had lockers for them to rent.)